yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/wcf/security-of-wshttpbinding.md

 ```

 ## <a name="attributes-and-elements"></a>Öznitelikler ve Öğeler
- Öznitelikler, alt öğelerini ve üst öğeler aşağıdaki bölümlerde açıklanmaktadır
+ Öznitelikler, alt ve üst öğeler aşağıdaki bölümlerde açıklanmaktadır.

 ### <a name="attributes"></a>Öznitelikler